INL/BlackLab/core/src/site/markdown/how-to-configure-indexing.md

 # How to configure indexing in BlackLab

 NOTE: this describes the new way of indexing, using index format configuration files, available starting from BlackLab 1.7.0.
-The older, more direct way of indexing is still supported (although parts may be removed or changed in future versions); see [here](indexing-with-blacklab.html).
+There's also an advanced way of adding an input format that offers around 30% better performance, by implementing a Java class.
+See [here](indexing-with-blacklab.html).
+In the future, we hope to speed up the configuration approach to indexing, obviating the need for implementing your own Java class.

 * <a href="#index-supported-format">Indexing documents in a supported format</a>
 * <a href="#supported-formats">Supported formats</a>